Overview of the ACE Summer Design Build Workshop

 Design Build Teaching Assistantships

-ACE is seeking two students who have an interest in design, construction, and community development to assist with this year’s summer program.
-The collegiate assistants will fully participate in the summer Workshop as both a team member and teaching assistant.
-It is expected that the selected candidates will help motivate and lead the students through the design-build process, while also assisting the instructors with organizational or administrative tasks.
+ACE Chicago is seeking one to two students who have an interest in design, construction, and community development to assist with this year’s summer program.
+The collegiate assistant will fully participate in the summer Workshop as both a team member and teaching assistant.
+It is hoped that the selected candidate will help motivate and lead the team through the design-build process, while also assisting the instructors with organizational or administrative tasks.

-To be eligible for this position, the candidate must have completed at least 1 year of the ACE Mentor Program and be currently enrolled in a collegiate architecture, construction, or engineering program.
-There are no further restrictions.
-Architectural or structural design ability, construction experience, familiarity with 2D and 3D drafting programs, and prior leadership experience are highly desirable; however, it is not expected that one candidate possess an expertise in all areas.
+To be eligible for this position, the candidate must have completed at least 1 year of the ACE program and be currently enrolled in a collegiate architecture, construction, or engineering program.
+There are no further restrictions regarding year in school, previous employment, etc. Architectural or structural design ability, construction experience, familiarity with 2D and 3D drafting programs, and prior leadership experience are highly desirable; however, it is not expected that one candidate possess an expertise in all areas.

-Interested students should email resume and cover letter with the subject ACE DESIGN BUILD DIRECTORS to email@example.com by Monday, April 18, 2016.
+Interested students should email resume and cover letter to ACE DESIGN BUILD DIRECTORS at firstname.lastname@example.org by Monday April 24th.
 The cover letter, in addition to highlighting past experience, should include current contact information and provide the year/number of the candidate’s former ACE team.
-In appreciation for your participation, ACE will provide a one-time college scholarship paid directly to you, for college related expenses such as books and supplies.
-Award amount will be $2,500.
+In appreciation for your participation, ACE will provide a one-time college scholarship of $2,500 paid directly to you to use for college related expenses such as books and supplies.